 The problem of getting information more than once is not unique to the Michael teachings.
 It is often said that one’s first intuition is the most accurate, even in mundane situations such as taking a multiple-choice test.
 If you doubt your intuition and ask within again, what arises tends to be less certain and clear.
 When working with tarot cards about a particular problem, the first card drawn is usually the most apropos; if you keep drawing cards about the same problem, the waters become muddied.
 Perhaps this reflects in part that the universe operates with an economy of effort: why ask for information twice when once will do?

-When subsequent channelings are largely identical (which occurs in a minority of instances), it is probable that the person’s chart is pretty obvious, without a lot of divergent influences such as an artisan with a king essence twin or a server in dominance.
+When subsequent channelings are largely identical (which occurs occasionally), it is probable that the person’s chart is pretty obvious, without a lot of divergent influences such as an artisan with a king essence twin or a server in dominance.
 Another possibility is that the person’s essence set it up to make sure the information came through accurately more than once because the person needed that experience.
 Conversely, a channel shopper may get widely differing versions of her overleaves because essence wants her to self-validate and better learn the teachings.

 When channeled Michael teachings information is incorrect, it is still often plausible or has a logic to it.
 Consequently, it can be messy to sort it out, and self-validation can require delving more deeply.